ErinaTheDummy/SwordToShield/SpellCompendium.md

 Duration: concentration up to 1 minute
 Casting Time: 1 action
 Description:
-You magically gaurd one creature within range against attack, they must remain within 30 feet of you or the spell ends.
+You magically guard one creature within range against attack, they must remain within 30 feet of you or the spell ends.
 When a creature attempts to harm the target they must make a wisdom saving throw, with the harmful effect targeting a different creature within range on a failure.
 If there are no other creatures